arnolddevos/arnolddevos.github.io/index.md

 ---
-title: Nota de de Vos
+title: nótaí de de Vos
 ---

 My name is Arnold deVos and I am located in Sydney, Australia.
 I am a consultant in the electric power industry and also write software.